Hostwinds review: loads of resources for an affordable price

 As you can see, the native dashboard is clean and orderly.
 So, even if this is your first foray into web hosting, you shouldn’t have any difficulties navigating the interface.
 Instead, you should be able to intuitively find your ways to the features you need for account and service management.
 For instance, billing, support, and domain management.

 For advanced functionalities, make your way to cPanel.
-This is where you can install WordPress, set up email accounts, add subdomains, access file manager and databases, and more.
+This is where you can install WordPress via Softaculous one-click installer, set up email addresses, add subdomains, access file manager and databases, and more.

 But, if you’re expecting a familiar face for cPanel, you’ll be surprised.
 This is because Hostwinds has the latest cPanel, which features Glass as its default style.